 The Montane shrew occupies vast niches of moist, grassy areas, usually river banks and meadows.

-Their habitat consists of coniferous forests, including taiga and high mountain subalpine and alpine forests.
+Their habitat consists of coniferous forests, including taiga, high mountain subalpine, and alpine forests.

 Montane shrews molt twice a year.
 Their pelage is commonly brown or gray, but the coloration depends on the elevation.

-Males are a lot bigger than females, and a successful male can impregnate up to 50 females in one season.
+Males are much bigger than females, and a booming male can impregnate up to 50 females in one season.

-Northern elephant seals live in the eastern Pacific Ocean and spend most of their time inside the water.
-They can be found in British Columbia, California and Baja California.
+Northern elephant seals live in the eastern Pacific Ocean and spend most of their time underwater.
+They can be found in British Columbia, California, and Baja, California.

 Some significant colonies are found in several Pacific Islands in the United States and Mexico.
 They primarily feed on fish and squid.

-The elk is one of the largest members of the deer family.
+The elk is one of the most prominent members of the deer family.
 They live in the United States and southern Canada.

 Their color varies from tan to dark brown.
 They measure from 2.1 to 2.4 m in length and weigh between 220 to 330 kg.

-The European rabbit comes in various colors, but are generally grayish-brown with hairs of black, gray or red on the body.
+The European rabbit comes in various colors but is generally grayish-brown with hairs of black, gray, or red on the body.

-The fin whale is a large whale growing between 59-88 ft (18-27m), although slightly smaller in the Northern Hemisphere.
+The fin whale is a giant growing between 59-88 ft (18-27m), although slightly smaller in the Northern Hemisphere.
 They reach a weight between 34-100 tons.

 There are several thousand fin whales off the West Coast of America.

-They have pigmentation on their heads that is different on both sides which is rare for any species of whale.
+They have different pigmentation on their heads on both sides, which is rare for any whale.
 This is said to confuse their prey.

 They are the second-largest living animal on Earth after the blue whale.